-From Washington to Westchester: the Obama Justice Department official running for Lowey’s seat
+From Washington to Westchester: the Obama Justice Department fellow running for Lowey’s seat

 The young progressive, backed by Elizabeth Warren, hopes to succeed in a crowded NY-17 primary race